henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 ### Do Black citizens face a higher probability of being searched by a white officer than a Black one?
-* Ten thousand simulations found that the probability that Black citizens face higher probability of being searched by a white officer is 1.0.
+* Ten thousand simulations found that the probability that Black citizens face a higher probability of being searched by a white officer is 1.0.
 &nbsp;
 &nbsp;
 * Plotting the beta distributions of Black and white officers' searches of Black citizens illustrates the point.